Upcoming Stronger Kent Community Fairs 2018

 Volunteer Awards and Celebration

-We will also be celebrating volunteers at the events with mini-awards presentations, photoshoots and announcements.
+We celebrate volunteers at the events with awards/thank you presentations, photoshoots and announcements.

-For a visual overview of our Volunteers Fairs so far view the pdf belowBest of Volunteering - Volunteers Fairs edit
+A visual overview of our 2017 Fairs (pdf below)Best of Volunteering - Volunteers Fairs edit

 Sevenoaks Volunteers Fair